Ella59081/javascript-task/README.md

-This is my first java-script task
+This is my first javascript task